-Like many of my other healthy fast food make overs (this Teriyaki Beef Stir Fry being the most recent favorite), this recipe keeps the spirit of the dish, but delivers it in a more wholesome way.
+- Healthy.
+Just like my Crockpot Orange Chicken, this orange chicken is better tasting, better for you, and less expensive than orange chicken from [insert your Chinese takeout chain here].
+Like many of my other healthy fast food makeovers (like Teriyaki Beef Stir Fry), this recipe keeps the spirit of the dish, but delivers it in a more wholesome way.

+- Tastes Like the Real Thing.
 You’ll find the signature orange chicken sauce and orange chicken crispy coating, but the chicken is baked and not fried.

-How to Make Orange Chicken from Scratch
+How to Make Healthy Orange Chicken

 The Ingredients